KASHGAR, China — A lone guard looks out through the bars of the metal gate onto a dusty village road lined with spindly poplars and marigolds.

 At several other industrial parks, officials cited pandemic restrictions in barring access.
 Police prohibited interviews at an electronics factory located next to a detention center for drug offenders that used to be a reeducation center in Kashgar’s Shule County.

 There have been some changes, such as the closure of reeducation camps containing factories.
 Local officials have eased up on rhetoric that unemployment is a sign of extremism.
 China’s National People’s Congress ratified the U.N.
 International Labor Organization’s Abolition of Forced Labor Convention in April.

 But state-organized labor transfers are continuing in Xinjiang, said Laura Murphy, a human rights professor at Sheffield Hallam University in the United Kingdom.

 “Lack of transparency is a major challenge and one reason it took so long for international concern to focus on the region,” said Jeremy Daum, a senior fellow for Yale Law School’s Paul Tsai China Center.
 “At the same time, the situation has continued to evolve, in part as a result of this growing attention both in China and abroad.”

 Clearing up its labor reputation may be a long process for Xinjiang.
-Under international standards, a supply chain is considered tainted if even a fraction of it contains forced labor.
+Under international standards, a supply chain is considered tainted if even a small fraction of it contains forced labor.